 Team Cherry, the three-person team behind Hollow Knight, didn’t stop there.
 The team continued working on the game for the following year with four pieces of DLC that expanded the game’s world and added new enemies, bosses, quests, and game modes.
 Initially planned as yet another piece of DLC, Hollow Knight: Silksong, originally called Hornet, became so large that Team Cherry decided to make it a full sequel.
 Things have gone mostly silent regarding development since the announcement that Silksong would be a stand-alone title, but there have been morsels of info here and there.
 This is everything we know about Hollow Knight: Silksong.

 Officially, we have no word on when Hollow Knight: Silksong will be released.
 It was first announced with a trailer in February 2019, but we can assume it began development right after the last DLC wrapped up since it was originally planned to be DLC itself.
-While it is all speculation, many have begun predicting a June 2021 release for the game.
-While 2021 does sound like an appropriate amount of time for development, there’s no evidence to suggest June over any other month in the year.
-Until a new trailer or announcement comes, we have no choice but to keep waiting.
+Despite leaks suggesting it should’ve come out already, we still have no idea when this game will finally arrive.

-At least for the time being, Hollow Knight: Silksong is only officially announced as coming to the Nintendo Switch and PC.
-However, the original Hollow Knight was initially only a PC game, later coming to Switch, and then finally hitting the PS4 and Xbox One consoles, so it is possible Silksong will have a staggered release as well.
-That all depends on what, if any, deal Team Cherry has with Nintendo on being a console exclusive.
-Based on how successful the original game was across all platforms, we would think, or maybe just hope, they wouldn’t keep it locked to just PC and Switch permanently, but until we know more, those are the only places you can be sure to get it when it launches.
+At least for the time being, Hollow Knight: Silksong is only officially announced as coming to the Nintendo Switch, and PC, and will be a day one addition on Xbox Game Pass.
+However, the original Hollow Knight was initially only a PC game, later coming to Switch, and then finally hitting the PS4 and Xbox One consoles, so Silksong may have a staggered release as well.
+That all depends on what, if any, deal Team Cherry has with Nintendo and Microsoft on being a console exclusive.
+Based on how successful the original game was across all platforms, we would think, or maybe just hope, they wouldn’t keep it off of PlayStation consoles permanently, but until we know more, those are the only places you can be sure to get it when it launches.

 While the art style is unmistakably Hollow Knight, all the settings shown are completely new.
 From the little shown in this trailer, and some more gameplay footage, some story elements have come together.
 After escaping a cage, Hornet finds herself in a new kingdom called Pharloom, far removed from Hollownest, where a new and unknown curse has infected most of the bug population.
 Here she will need to platform and fight her way to the citadel at the very top, which is a direct contrast to how progression in Hollow Knight was primarily a descent.
 The trailer did show a ton of varied environments Hornet will explore on her quest.
 If there was one thing the first game nailed, it was in its ability to tie together so many believable, detailed, and visually unique locations in a way that felt natural.
 We expect the team to accomplish nothing less with Silksong in that regard.